betrusted-io/xous-core/docs/flash.md

 base + 0x002c: [u8; 4052] = [0xff as u8; 4052] 0xff padding to start of first firmware page
 base + 0x1000: [u8; FW_LEN] = actual firmware

 remainder of unused sectors are 0xff pad.
+The 0xff pad is not hashed for performance reasons, and should be considered insecure/untrusted.
 ```